noahehall/theBookOfNoah/linux/cmdline.md

     - outputs the new data to STDOUT
   - `sed OPTIONS SCRIPT FILE`
     - OPTIONS (confirm these options later)
-      - `-e SCRIPT` adds commands specified script file to the commands run while processing the input
+      - `-e SCRIPT` adds commands specified in the script file to the commands run while processing the input
+        - execute more than one command
         - omit -e to specify cmds inline
       - `-f file` adds the commands specified in the file to the commands run while processing the input
       - `-n` doesnt produce output for each command, but waits for the print command
       - use with the -p flag to only output lines that have modifications
-      - `-e` execute more than one command
     - COMMANDS
       - FLAGS
         - printing
           - command/p indicating that the contents of the original line should be printed
           - others
           - command/# a number indicating the 1-based index for which matched text should be substituted
+            - e.g. /2 would replace the second occurrence
           - command/g global
       - MULTILINE
         - N adds the next line in the data stream to create a multiline processing
+          - it moves the next line into the 'pattern space'
         - D deletes a single line in a multiline group
         - P prints a single line a multiline group
       - `'s/replace regex/with this/FLAGS'` substitution